-8 PRESENTERS
+6 PRESENTERS

 Krisztian Balog is a full professor at the University of Stavanger and a staff research scientist at Google.
 His general research interests lie in the use and development of information retrieval, natural language processing, and machine learning techniques for intelligent information access tasks.
 His current research concerns novel evaluation methodologies, and conversational and explainable search and recommendation methods.
 Balog regularly serves on the senior programme committee of SIGIR, WSDM, WWW, CIKM, and ECIR.
-He previously served as general co-chair of IC-TIR'20 and ECIR'22, program committee co-chair of ICTIR'19 (full papers) and CIKM'21 (short papers), Associate Editor of ACM Transactions on Information Systems, and coordinator of IR benchmarking efforts at TREC and CLEF.
+He previously served as general co-chair of IC-TIR'20 and ECIR'22, program committee co-chair of ICTIR'19 (full papers), CIKM'21 (short papers), and SIGIR'24 (resource and reproducibility), Associate Editor of ACM Transactions on Information Systems, and coordinator of IR benchmarking efforts at TREC and CLEF.
 Balog is the recipient of the 2018 Karen Spärck Jones Award.
-He has previously given tutorials at WWW'13, SIGIR'13, WSDM'14, ECIR'16, and SIGIR'19.
+He has previously given tutorials at WWW'13, SIGIR'13, WSDM'14, ECIR'16, SIGIR'19, CIKM'23, and AAAI'24.

 ChengXiang Zhai is a Donald Biggar Willett Professor in Engineering of Department of Computer Science at the University of Illinois at Urbana-Champaign.
 His research interests include intelligent information retrieval, text mining, natural language processing, machine learning, and their applications.
 He serves as a Senior Associate Editor of ACM Transactions on Intelligent Systems and Technology and previously served as Associate Editors of ACM TOIS, ACM TKDD, and Elsevier's IPM, and Program Co-Chair of NAACL-HLT'07, SIGIR'09, and WWW'15.
 He is an ACM Fellow and a member of the ACM SIGIR Academy.
 He received the ACM SIGIR Gerard Salton Award and ACM SIGIR Test of Time Award (three times).
-He has previously given tutorials at HLT-NAACL'04, SIGIR'05, SIGIR'06, HLT-NAACL'07, ICTIR'13, SIGIR'14, KDD'17, SIGIR'17, SIGIR'18, SIGIR'20, and SIGIR'21.
+He has previously given tutorials at HLT-NAACL'04, SIGIR'05, SIGIR'06, HLT-NAACL'07, ICTIR'13, SIGIR'14, KDD'17, SIGIR'17, SIGIR'18, SIGIR'20, SIGIR'21, CIKM'23, and AAAI'24.